kyuupichan/electrumx/docs/protocol-methods.rst

 **Signature**

   .. function:: blockchain.headers.subscribe()
-  .. versionchanged:: 1.2
-     Optional *raw* parameter added, defaulting to :const:`false`.
-  .. versionchanged:: 1.3
-     *raw* parameter deafults to :const:`true`.
-  .. versionchanged:: 1.4
-     *raw* parameter removed; responses and notifications pass raw headers.

-  * *raw*

-    This single boolean argument exists in protocol versions 1.2 (defaulting to :const:`false`) and 1.3 (defaulting to :const:`true`) only.

 **Result**

   The header of the current block chain tip.
-If *raw* is :const:`true` the result is a dictionary with two members:
+The result is a dictionary with two members:

   * *hex*